Introducing GRASP training…

 - Community resource information

-GRASP is facilitated by Lyndsay Wells and Heather Owen.
-For further information, call 250-753-2495, toll free at 1-877-753-2495, or email lyndsay@vicrisis.ca
+GRASP is facilitated primarily by Lyndsay Wells, with support from GRASP alumni.
+For further information, call 250-753-2495, toll free at 1-877-753-2495, or email info@vicrisis.ca